elastic/connectors/docs/DEVELOPING.md

 ℹ️ Users do not need to have a running Elasticsearch instance or an Oracle source to run this test.
 The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock Oracle source using the docker image.

-ℹ️ The e2e test uses default values defined in [configure oracle connector](#configure-oracle-connector)
+ℹ️ The e2e test uses default values defined in [Configure Oracle Database connector](#configure-oracle-database-connector)

 ## General Configuration